esclear/louvain-leiden/README.md

 ## Sample Notebooks
 For demonstration purposes of this library, the following notebooks are included in this repository:
 - [`Demo (Karate Club).ipynb`](Demo%20(Karate%20Club).ipynb), which demonstrates the usage of this implementation,
-- [`NetworkX Comparison.ipynb`](NetworkX%20Comparison.ipynb), which compares our implementation of the Louvain algorithm to the implementation in the NetworkX library, and
+- [`Parameter Exploration.ipynb`](Parameter%20Exploration.ipynb), which examines the influence of parameters on the detected communities on a larger problem instance, and
-- [`Parameter Exploration.ipynb`](Parameter%20Exploration.ipynb), which examines the influence of parameters on the detected communities on a larger problem instance.
+- [`Runtime Comparisons.ipynb`](Runtime%20Comparisons.ipynb) which applies the implementations to networks of varying size to compare the runtimes.

 ## Tests and Static Analysis